Contrasting ECMOHO (MOHO) and Its Competitors

 |2.71

-As a group, “Catalog & mail – order houses” companies have a potential upside of 53.26%.
-Given ECMOHO’s peers higher possible upside, analysts clearly believe ECMOHO has less favorable growth aspects than its peers.
+As a group, “Catalog & mail – order houses” companies have a potential upside of 57.64%.
+Given ECMOHO’s peers higher possible upside, analysts plainly believe ECMOHO has less favorable growth aspects than its peers.

 Volatility and Risk

-ECMOHO has a beta of 0.98, indicating that its stock price is 2% less volatile than the S&P 500.
-Comparatively, ECMOHO’s peers have a beta of 0.80, indicating that their average stock price is 20% less volatile than the S&P 500.
+ECMOHO has a beta of 0.83, suggesting that its share price is 17% less volatile than the S&P 500.
+Comparatively, ECMOHO’s peers have a beta of 0.71, suggesting that their average share price is 29% less volatile than the S&P 500.

 Summary